 The existence of love is the source of much debate -- among members of society as well as the science community.
 Find out what we know about the possibility, likelihood and effects of that thing called love.

 Despite the heartache that often accompanies love, we can't help wanting it and rejoicing when it works.
-Are we hard-wired to fall in love or are just responding to societal pressure?
-And why are some people more successful at love than others?
+Are we hard-wired to fall in love or are we just responding to societal pressure?

 Love or Lust?
 Many people believe in love at first sight, but little research has been on this.
 A new study set out to find whether love at first sight really exists.

 Some mammals mate and reproduce at a specific time of year, but not humans.
 (Spring break notwithstanding, of course.)

 Humans are low-virginity, high-reproduction animals.
 Some of us go our whole lives with no action, either by choice or circumstance.
 How many people never have sex?

 Are you usually a Valentine's Day naysayer?
 Read on to learn about why you should give this day of love a second chance!